kisswiki/kisswiki/src/hardware/steam_deck/games.md

 ## Minecraft

-Fabulously Optimized modpack: `Desktop Mode > Discove > Prism Launcher > Install` then `Add Instance > in the window opened on the left click Mondrinth > select Fabulously Optimized > Ok`. https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#steam-deck
+Fabulously Optimized modpack: `Desktop Mode > Discover > Prism Launcher > Install` then `Add Instance > in the window opened on the left click Mondrinth > select Fabulously Optimized > Ok`. https://fabulously-optimized.gitbook.io/modpack/readme/install-instructions#steam-deck

 Controller setup: with Fabulously Optimized there is MidnightControls mod.
 Go to `Minecraft > Options > Controls > click on gamepad icon > Mode: Controller`.
 Left trigger to move does not work in Desktop Mode.

 Brightness: `edit instance > Mods > Add file > boosted-brightness-2.1.3+1.19.3.jar` downloaded from https://www.curseforge.com/minecraft/mc-mods/boosted-brightness/files.
-Then go to `Minecraft > Mods > Boosted Brightness > on the right click icon with sliders > set brightess`.
+Then go to `Minecraft > Mods > Boosted Brightness > on the right click icon with sliders > set brightness`.
 You can bind shorcuts for brightness setting in game pad settings.

 To Rename instance, `right-click on instance (steam button + left trigger) > Rename` or `click instance > click on instance name on the right`.